StarNamer/dactyl-manuform-all/ducktyl/README.md

 * Kailh hot swap sockets CPG151101S11

 And the obvious part: The 3D printed cases.
 As nobody sells the cases, you'll have to 3D-print them by yourself, or ask someone to do it for you.
 I for example was able to print them at my school, using an Ultimaker 2+ with a layerheight of 0.15 mm and 80% infill out of PLA.
 While the right half is just the [right-5x6.stl](https://github.com/OutstandingOof/ducktyl-manuform/blob/master/things/right-5x6.stl) model, the left half is the [ducktyl-left-5x6.stl](https://github.com/OutstandingOof/ducktyl-manuform/blob/master/things/ducktyl-left-5x6.stl) model, which has the cutout for the OLED-display.

 Picture of the printed left side:

 ![Imgur](https://i.imgur.com/dHPAJN4.jpg)

 Notice that there is no hole for the OLED ribbon yet, as I added it to the model afterwards.
+The old model is still available as [old-ducktyl-left-5x6.stl](https://github.com/OutstandingOof/ducktyl-manuform/blob/master/things/old-ducktyl-left-5x6.stl) for people who want to be at the safe side, as the new model is not yet tested.
+Keep in mind though, that if you go with the old model, you will have to drill the hole by yourself.

+Another thing I have to add is that if you want to mount the microcontrollers like I did, you'll have to take away parts of the back wall of the ports with a dremel to make the microcontroller fit it there.
+This is not a problem if you use an USB cable to bring the mirocontroller's USB port to the outside.

 ## Creating the matrix